StoicTurk182/Blog/content/tech-newsletter/weekly-update-1.md

 >NEWS UPDATE 16:04 23 November 2025

-Ram prices set to continue increasing over the next year, huge price spikes increases for both DDR 4 & DDR 5 driven by supply issues and the current AI hyper-scaled expansion.
-The spike has  happened almost overnight whilst it has been steadily increasing over the last few year the really explosion has happened over the lat few months.
+Ram prices set to continue increasing over the next year, huge price spikes with the retail price increasing for both DDR 4 & DDR 5, predominately driven by supply issues and the current AI hyper-scaling expansion happening globally.

 ### Details